gelic-idealab/impress/docs/upload-instructions.md

 Each model is synchronized between everyone, so you may want more than one copy in the lab.

 1. Repeat the above steps to upload multiple copies.
+2. You can re-upload one GLB multiple times.
-2. You can use the same name for multiple assets.
+3. You can use the same name for multiple assets.

 ## Re-upload any unwanted assets.